Toma-Shops-2025/MyPartsRunner247/BUSINESS_EMAIL_INTEGRATION_PLAN.md

 #### Customer Support Auto-Responder
 ```
-Subject: Thank you for contacting MyPartsRunner Support
+Subject: Thank you for contacting MY-RUNNER.COM Support

 Dear [Customer Name],

-Thank you for contacting MyPartsRunner support.
+Thank you for contacting MY-RUNNER.COM support.
 We have received your inquiry and will respond within 24 hours.

 For urgent matters, please call us at 502-812-2456.

 Best regards,
-MyPartsRunner Support Team
+MY-RUNNER.COM Support Team
 ```

 #### Driver Support Auto-Responder
 ```
-Subject: Thank you for contacting MyPartsRunner Driver Support
+Subject: Thank you for contacting MY-RUNNER.COM Driver Support

 Dear [Driver Name],

-Thank you for contacting MyPartsRunner driver support.
+Thank you for contacting MY-RUNNER.COM driver support.
 We have received your inquiry and will respond within 24 hours.

 For urgent matters, please call us at 502-812-2456.

 Best regards,
-MyPartsRunner Driver Support Team
+MY-RUNNER.COM Driver Support Team
 ```

 #### Business Auto-Responder